Skip to content

 Governance Action Process Lifecycle

 The diagram below shows a governance action process assembly tool taking in information from a governance engine pack to build a governance action process flow.
-This is shared with the open metadata ecosystem either through direct called to the Governance Engine OMAS or via a open metadata archive (possibly the archive that holds the governance engine definition.
+This is shared with the open metadata ecosystem either through direct called to the Governance Server OMAS or via a open metadata archive (possibly the archive that holds the governance engine definition.

-Once the definition of the governance action process is available, an instance of the process can be started, either by a watchdog governance action service or through a direct call to the Governance Engine OMAS.
-Whichever mechanism is used, it results in the Governance Engine OMAS using the definition to choreograph the creation of engine action entities that drive the execution of the governance services in the Engine Host.
+Once the definition of the governance action process is available, an instance of the process can be started, either by a watchdog governance action service or through a direct call to the Governance Server OMAS.
+Whichever mechanism is used, it results in the Governance Server OMAS using the definition to choreograph the creation of engine action entities that drive the execution of the governance services in the Engine Host.

 Lifecycle